tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

         },
     }

 I tend to put `bootstrap` settings toward the end of the `settings/base.py` file.
 Note that you don't have to have all the above settings in the `settings/base.py` file.

+A couple of things worth noting about the above settings:

+1. Per the [documentation](https://django-bootstrap3.readthedocs.io/en/latest/settings.html), the default setting for `jquery_url` is `//code.jquery.com/jquery.min.js`, which points to an old version of `jquery`.  `//code.jquery.com/jquery-3.1.1.min.js` points to a newer one, which is what we have used on our boilerplate.
+2. The setting `theme_url` points to the theme that `django-bootstrap` will use. `none` is the default.
+[Bootswatch](http://bootswatch.com/) features quite a few, including [readable](http://bootswatch.com/readable/), which is the one I use on [tumblingprogrammer.com](https://www.tumblingprogrammer.com).

-You can find out more about `django-bootstrap` [here](https://django-bootstrap3.readthedocs.io/en/latest/settings.html).
+You can find out more about `django-bootstrap` [here](https://django-bootstrap3.readthedocs.io/).

 `bootstrap` should be good to go.
 To fully take advantage of it, let's add a base template that inherits from `bootstrap` base template.